Football helmet: Outer shell

 The outer shell of helmets have changed appreciably throughout the history of the NFL.
 In the 1920s, football helmets had soft leather exteriors, whereas today they have polycarbonate exteriors.
 The first molded polycarbonate helmet appeared in the NFL in 1986.
-Today's helmets typically have polycarbonate shells on the order of 3.35 mm.
+Today's helmets typically have polycarbonate shells on the order of 3.35mm.
 The hard outer shell protects the head from local impacts by delocalizing the force, so the load can be absorbed by the other elements.

 Polycarbonates are ideal materials for outer shells because they are lightweight, tough and exhibit good impact strength, even in extreme temperatures.
 Polycarbonates refer to a family of thermoset polymers that are wIdely used in manufacturing, for their mechanical performance and ease in manufacturing.

 The aesthetic design of the outer shell has become central to teams' uniform and image.

 Energy absorbing elements

 The performance of a football helmet is based on its ability to decrease the force to the head from an impact.
 A helmet reduces the peak force transferred to the head by temporarily storing or dissipating impact energy.

 The primary energy absorbing elements are the compression shock and shock bonnets, while the secondary elements are comfort pads.
 The materials used to build these components and their dimensions vary within the helmet.
 The design takes account of a player's comfort and specific position, as well as the goal of protecting the most sensitive regions of the head and areas where big hits are most common.

 Because football helmets need to withstand multiple collisions, the helmet materials need to return to their original form after each hit.
 Padding materials need to be low density to make the helmet comfortable and practical without sacrificing energy absorption.
 Most football helmets are made from polyurethane or nitrile foams, because they keep the force peak under the load recommended for head health (1.5MPa) without deforming, while being relatively lightweight and easy to manufacture.

-In order to understand why these polyurethane or nitrile foams are ideal for football helmets, it is helpful to review the properties of these materials.
-They can all be broadly categorized as viscoelastic foams.
+The polyurethane or nitrile foams are all be broadly categorized as viscoelastic foams.
 When a stress is applied to these types of materials, there are three main regions of deformation: linear elastic, plateau and densification.
 In the linear elastic region a material deforms reversibly in proportion to its young's modulus, or stiffness.
 In the plateau region the foam begins to collapse, and this is also a type of recoverable deformation.
 When the material reaches its densification region it begins to change its internal structure permanently and cannot return to its original shape.
 Because football helmets are used repeatedly, they needed to be designed, so the strain stays in the elastic or plateau region.
 The area under the curve in stress strain curve (shown in the figure to the right) represents the energy absorbed.
 Foams should be strained a precise amount, so they absorb energy without permanent densification.